dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/dbt-deps-auto-install.md

 However, you should still run the `dbt deps` command in these situations:

-- When you make changes to the `packages.yml` or `dependencies.yml` file.
+- When you make changes to the `packages.yml` or `dependencies.yml` file during a session
 - When you update the package version in the `packages.yml` or `dependencies.yml` file.
-(From dbt v1.7 or higher)
 - If you edit the `dependencies.yml` file and the number of packages remains the same, run `dbt deps`.
 (Note that this is a known bug dbt Labs will fix in the future.)